Understanding your German train ticket

 Following is a translation of your Deutsche Bahn ticket as well as more information about German train tickets.
 Because these tickets are issued by the German rail operator, they are only issued in German.
 We've created a guide in English to help you understand your tickets and key terms.

 Is my ticket for all passengers?

-In some cases, only the lead passenger's name appears German train tickets.
-All others passenger names are contained in the QR code the ticket inspector will scan.
+Yes, but only the lead passenger's name is shown on German train tickets.
+All other passenger names are contained in the QR code which the ticket inspector will scan.

 Your German train ticket